SAFENET-RESEARCH-GROUP/.github/profile/README.md

 ---

 ### 📊 Open Data Collections
-As part of our commitment to open science, our research datasets, simulation results, and supplemental materials related to the PhD research in our groups are publicly accessible.
+As part of our commitment to open science, our research datasets, simulation results, and supplemental materials are publicly accessible.

 👉 **[Data accompanying the publication: Safe and resilient control for marine power and propulsion plants](https://data.4tu.nl/collections/edd0f3d9-e877-4135-bb6f-a2e5b0caed61/4)**